BoevaLab/ANS_supplementary_information/README.md

 [laure.ciernik@gmail.com](mailto:laure.ciernik@gmail.com).

 ### Disclaimer
 After downloading the data (see below), fill in the path placeholders in `data/constants.py` as indicated by the `TODO` string.
 Note that the code expects the following structure: the path to the project folder should be assigned to `BASE_PATH_DRIVE`, with subfolders `data` (containing the downloaded data) and `experiments`.
-Placeholders for file paths have also been inserted in some `.R` and `.sh` files.
+Placeholders for file paths have also been inserted in some jupyter notebooks, `.R` and `.sh` files.
 These placeholders are indicated by `TODO` strings and must be replaced for proper execution.
 In case of problems, do not hesitate to contact
 [laure.ciernik@gmail.com](mailto:laure.ciernik@gmail.com).

 ## Content